 The hall is licensed for public performance of music, dance and film.
 It does not hold a drinks licence for the sale of alcohol (you do not need a licence to consume alcohol), but a temporary event notice (TEN) license can be applied for through the local council.

-The hall is almost fully booked and supports a number of user groups who provide activities for the local community and beyond.
-You can find details of these groups on their User Groups page.
-The hall is also available for private hire by individuals and you will find information about availability and how to book on their Bookings page.
+The hall is almost fully booked and supports a number of groups which provide activities for the local community and beyond.
+The hall is also available for private hire by individuals and you will find information about availability and how to book on the website Bookings page

 For many years the hall has hosted a diverse programme of performing arts through the Centre Stage Rural Touring scheme.
-Please see the Village Hall’s Shows page for information on future shows and for details of how to book tickets.
+Please see the Village Hall website for information on future shows and for details of how to book tickets.